takodotpng/takodotpng/README.md

 - social anxiety; i'd prefer to dm when we first interact, and if i seem reserved or scared, i probably am (nothing against you specifically ofc, if we end up interacting more i'll open up :) )
 - i like to playfully insult my friends; if i'm beefing w someone 99% of the time they're one of my friends

+favorite pokemon i've had in the games ;
+- james pond - inteleon, male, bold + "quick to flee" - my galar starter and also my babygirl, he's a boyfailure to me
+- raspberry - _shiny_ scolipede, male, lax + "good perserverance" - my first ever shiny, full odds, reset the game for 2 hours straight until i got him <3 love him
+- glorp - _shiny_ espeon, male, quiet + "highly persistent" - shiny espeon, named glorp for being BRIGHT FUCKING GREEN!!!!, caught in a friend ball and someone hypertrained him, leveled him to 100, and had him hold a beast ball in thanks for my evolving their sliggoo since they couldn't get it to rain :)
+- koraidon - ...koraidon, genderless (but i use he/him), quirky + "likes to thrash about" - the koraidon you get at the start in scarlet, my beloved dragon bike, occasionally called "big red" after secretariat and because he's big and red
+- lyney - meowscarada, male, lonely + "mischievous" - my paldea starter and my cute little kitty
+- psychopomp - hisuian typhlosion, male, docile - my hisui starter and my first ever pokemon in a mainline game, my darling and my beloved even if he does look high as a kite

 ## <img width="1673" height="493" alt="image" src="https://github.com/user-attachments/assets/1eb1e16f-a959-4d0c-9a5c-29cb97bf2582" />

 my favorite pokemon are scolipede, inteleon, meowscarada, hisuian typhlosion, and koraidon